 Your Last Line of Defense against ransomware

-We see too many organisations fall victim to ransomware despite deploying endpoint protection.
+We see too many organizations fall victim to ransomware despite deploying endpoint protection.
 Why?
-Because it’s not the endpoints that are interesting for the cybercriminals to encrypt.
-It’s the file shares.
-Stop an active ransomware dead in its tracks with an agentless and proven containment system.
+It’s not the endpoints that are interesting for the cybercriminals; it’s the file shares.
+Stop illegitimate encryption and file corruption of your critical data with RC.
+An agentless and proven containment system that monitors file- and cloud shares and isolates compromised users causing encryption.

 Secure your organization, reputation and bottom